PICK and GO Monitors

 1. A Docking Station is provided at the bedside with a wired Ethernet path connectivity to the patient monitoring network.
 The Docking Station also has a DC charger to charge the internal battery of a patient monitor docked on it.

 3. The monitor is lighter than usual since there is no need for bulky AC-DC power circuitry as the Docking Station provides the DC power for the monitor while charging its internal battery when docked.
-The monitor also does not need a recorder as this is attached to the Docking Station and any monitor that docks on it can make use of the recorder.
+The monitor also does not carry a recorder as this is attached to the Docking Station and any monitor that docks on it can make use of the recorder.

 5. When the transport monitor is placed back on another Docking Station, networking is again switched from wireless to wired Ethernet.
 Wired Ethernet is preferred whenever possible.
 Meanwhile, the battery of the monitor is being charged and ready for the next move.
 Again, there is no disruption of the Central Station surveillance during or after the transition.

-Image 2: A Draeger Infinity Gamma XL monitor and associating docking station
+A Draeger Infinity Gamma XL monitor and associating docking station

-PICK AND GO transport solution
+PICK and GO transport monitor

-Image 5: Compact M540 docking station and monitor
+Compact M540 docking station and monitor

 The M540 is the token for the patient and there is no confusion.

-Image 6: M540 with Medical Cockpit Unit
+M540 with Medical Cockpit Unit

 The Medical Cockpit Unit (C500 or C700) are not bedside monitors but docking stations.
 They are PC work-stations with network links to PACS, Clinical Information System, Lab Information System etc. The Medical Cockpit Unit can take real time data from the bedside monitor and display it on its screen.